AzureCAT-GSI/globalscaledemo/README.md

 3. Open the manifest file with a text editor.
 Search for the `oauth2AllowImplicitFlow` property.
 You will find that it is set to `false`; change it to `true` and save the file.
 4. Using the Manage Manifest button, upload the updated manifest file.
 Save the configuration of the app.

-### Step 4:  Configure the sample to use your Azure Active Directory tenant to debug locally
+### Step 3:  Configure the sample to use your Azure Active Directory tenant to debug locally

 1. Open the solution in Visual Studio 2015.
 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
 4. Find the app key `ida:Audience` and replace the value with the Client ID from the Azure portal.
 5. Open the file `App/Scripts/App.js` and locate the line `adalAuthenticationServiceProvider.init(`.
-6. Replace the value of `tenant` with your AAD tenant name.
-7. Replace the value of `clientId` with the Client ID from the Azure portal.
+6. Normally using ADAL.js you would add the client ID and tenant to the app.js file.
+Instead, make sure they are EMPTY STRINGS (e.g.  '').
+This sample has been modified to call a Web API and pull those values dynamically.

 ### Step 5:  Run the sample